gvwilson/sensibleadventures/cloudherd/reboot.md

         *   clothes, especially rain gear
         *   eyeing the peaks as wild clouds gather
         *   Granna Fee: "the last thing we need is a storm"
-        *   Indy: "bound to happen this time of year"
+        *   Indy: it's the forest reminding them all that it doesn't like strangers
     *   Noxy sent to invite Bonzon, Dorbu, and Kulbinder to dinner
         *   Noxy: "the tiger too?"
         *   discover that the villagers are all vegetarians